NVIDIA-AI-IOT/deepstream_reference_apps/senet/apps/deepstream-senet/README.md

   Make sure you have .engine file and check the path where it is stored.

 ## Update configurations ##
-1. Update the installed paths for

-  - DEEPSTREAM_INSTALL_DIR
-  - PLATFORM
-  - TENSORRT_INSTALL_DIR
-  - OPENCV_INSTALL_DIR
-  - CUDA_VER

-  in `Makefile.config` file present in the main directory from this repository.

-2. Modify the provided configuration files under `senet/configs`
+1. Modify the provided configuration files under `senet/configs`
   - config_infer_primary_resnet10.txt
     `model-file, proto-file, labelfile-path, int8-calib-file` need to be modified.
     For resnet10 example, all files are located in `path/to/Deeepstream/samples/models/Primary_Detector/resnet10`